Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Mike Conley will hope to make a difference for the Minnesota Timberwolves at 10:00 PM on Wednesday versus the Denver Nuggets in the 2023 NBA Playoffs.
+Mike Conley and his Minnesota Timberwolves teammates face the Denver Nuggets in the 2023 NBA Playoffs, at 9:30 PM ET on Friday.

-If you'd like to place a bet on Conley's props, we dive into his available ones, providing some stats and trends, below.
+Let's break down the prop bets available for Conley, using stats and trends to make good predictions.

 Mike Conley Prop Bets vs. the Nuggets